Indo-Aryan languages: Western Zone

-Central Zone (Madhya or Hindi)
+Zone

-Within India, Hindi languages are spoken primarily in the Hindi belt regions and Gangetic plains, including Delhi and the surrounding areas; where they are often transitional with neighbouring lects.
+Within India, Central Indo-Aryan languages are spoken primarily in the western Gangetic plains, including Delhi and parts of the Central Highlands, where they are often transitional with neighbouring lects.
 Many of these languages, including Braj and Awadhi, have rich literary and poetic traditions.
-Urdu, a Persianized derivative of Khariboli, is the official language of Pakistan and also has strong historical connections to India, where it also has been designated with official status.
-Hindi, a standardized and Sanskritized register of Khariboli, is the official language of the Government of India.
+Urdu, a Persianised derivative of Dehlavi descended from Shauraseni Prakrit, is the official language of Pakistan and also has strong historical connections to India, where it also has been designated with official status.
+Hindi, a standardised and Sanskritised register of Dehlavi, is the official language of the Government of India (along with English).
 Together with Urdu, it is the third most-spoken language in the world.